military dog tags

 Furthermore, Legionaries in the Roman army wore lead disks around their necks engraved with personal details.

-Regardless, it was the Chinese military which became the first in the modern era to incorporate identification tags into the uniform.
+Regardless, it was the Chinese military that became the first in the modern era to incorporate identification tags into the uniform.

 In the mid-19th century, Chinese soldiers wore tags attached to belts that were made from wood.